avaxman/INFOMGP-Practical1/README.md

 # Practical 1: Rigid-Body Simulation

-##Handout date: 23/Feb/2017.
+##Handout date: 20/Feb/2018.

-##Deadline: 14/Mar/2017 09:00AM.
+##Deadline: 13/Mar/2018 9:00.

-The first exercise will be about simulating a the motion of rigid bodies, and their interactions through collision.
+The first practical is about simulating a the motion of rigid bodies, and their interactions through collision.
 The objectives of the practical are:

 1. Implement rigid velocity, position, and orientation integration in a discrete-time iteration.
  <br />